akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+11:18 AM 12/30/2020
+About versions.
+Save scene to a new file, if program save version is changed.
+Else corruption may happen.

 3:49 PM 12/18/2020
 When creating Subcharacter poses, make sure there is no fixed IK chains, that modify the orientations in the limb.
 Else poses come at an unnatural angle.